That New Zealand Hop-On Hop-Off Bus You’ve Never Heard Of…

 Auckland might be New Zealand’s largest city, but there are some nature experiences to be had that are even accessed from the city centre!
 Take the ferry from the Downtown ferry terminal to Rangitoto Island, a volcanic island with lava caves, bush walks and wildlife.
 Or head over to Tiritiri Matangi, a pest-free wildlife sanctuary island.
 For more inspiration, head on over to Auckland City Centre – Guide for Backpackers.

 Christchurch is known as the “Garden City”, so it’s Botanic Gardens are great for a stroll.
-There’s also lots of opportunity to learn about the 2010/11 earthquakes, or go surfing at Sumner or New Brighton Beach!
-Museums and street art will fulfill your culture needs.
+There are also lots of opportunities to learn about the 2010/11 earthquakes, or go surfing at Sumner or New Brighton Beach!
+Museums and street art will fulfil your culture needs.
 Get more ideas from our Christchurch City – Guide for Backpackers.

 As the “Adrenaline Capital” you know you are spoiled for choice in Queenstown.
 From bungy jumping to mountain biking, jet boating to white water rafting, you’ll find your bag in Queenstown.
 In winter, head to the nearby ski fields to experience that Southern Hemisphere ski!
 The list goes on, so take a look at our Queenstown guide to make your bucket list.

 Picton is not just the gateway to the South Island.
 It is also a mecca for mountain bikers, hikers, ocean-lovers and wine-drinkers.
 Hit the Queen Charlotte Track by bike or foot for a journey through the forests and mountains of the Marlborough Sounds.
 Take a wine-tasting tour or head out on the water by kayak or cruise!
 There’s more to explore, so start planning with our Picton – Guide for Backpackers.